decibling/whitepaper/content/en/docs/auction-marketplace/function-mechanism.md

 > The Smart Contract will keep the highest bid value to make sure the bid session worked and the item can be distributed correctly after the bid is settled.
 All lower bids will be refunded to your wallet if there is any new highest value is added to the bid session.

+## Cancel a bid
+In the following scenarios, the item owner will be able to cancel a bid when the end time has reached:
+* Have a winner, but the item owner no longer wishes to sell it.
+* Ended bid had no bidders in that bid session.

+This will take some of your ETH for gas fee.

 ## Settle a bid
 When the ending time reached, the item owner will be able to finalize the bid, this action will:
 * Transfer the item ownership to the winner.